sagodev/fragua/README.md

 ## Warehouse and Data Traceability

-Each Environment owns a **Warehouse**, which acts as the single source of truth for data artifacts.
+Each Environment owns a **Warehouse**, which acts as the single source of truth for all data artifacts.

 The Warehouse provides:

 - Controlled data operations
-- Full movement logging with timestamps
+- Full operation logging with timestamps
 - Undo support for destructive actions
 - Metadata-based summaries and inspection